Ellen van Wolde: Career and research

 Ellen van Wolde is a Biblical scholar and researches the Hebrew Bible in the context of the Ancient Near East.
 Her focus is on ideas about the beginning of the universe, about God and about people.
 She investigates these concepts through language and text research in close connection with the culture and cognition (the mental processes) of people in the Ancient Near East.
 In doing so, she strives to uncover the thought processes and language use of people in the time, place, and culture in which the texts originated.
 Her insights are captured in her monograph Reframing Biblical Studies.
 When Language and Text Meet Cognition, Culture and Context and in the articles she has published, among others on the first verses of the Bible (the verb ‘bara’), on the flood story and ‘the rainbow’ after the flood, on ‘the Jacob's Ladder’ and on ‘Sodom and Gomorrah’.

 Awards and honours

-In 2005, Van Wolde was elected a member of the Royal Academy of Sciences of the Netherlands (KNAW), and in 2006 a member of the Royal Holland Society of Sciences & Humanities (KHMW).
+In 2005, Van Wolde was elected a member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+In 2006, she was elected a member of the Royal Holland Society of Sciences & Humanities (KHMW).
 She was nominated and elected a member of Academia Europaea/Academy of Europe in 2013.
-From 2010-2016 she was a member of the General Board of the KNAW.
+From 2010 to 2016 she was a member of the General Board of the KNAW.
 In 2011 she was appointed Knight of the Order of the Netherlands Lion.

 On the occasion of the bicentenary of the KNAW, the six-part series "The Magic of Science" was made where one of the documentaries is dedicated to her.